djaus2/Soft-ata/README.md

 ---

 ## Updates
+- V10.199
+  - Renaming of tests in Console and Blazor apps
+  - Renaming in Arduino Softata as well SIPO_74Hc595 for previous class.
+  - Console app now loops.
+When test finishes get menu again.
 - V10.111 ***Actuator:Grove Relay added***
   - Connect to Pin 16(default)/18 or 20 (Socket 3/4 or 5 on bottom)
   - Can set,clear or toggle